etetoolkit/ete/doc/tutorial/tutorial_trees.rst

-In order to load a tree from a newick text string you can use the constructor :class:`TreeNode` or its :class:`Tree` alias, provided by the main module :mod:`ete_dev`.
+In order to load a tree from a newick text string you can use the constructor :class:`TreeNode` or its :class:`Tree` alias, provided by the main module :mod:`ete2`.
 You will only need to pass a text string containing the newick structure and the format that should be used to parse it (0 by default).
 Alternatively, you can pass the path to a text file containing the newick string.

 ::

-  from ete_dev import Tree
+  from ete2 import Tree

   # Loads a tree structure from a newick string.
 The returned variable ’t’ is the root node for the tree.
   t = Tree("(A:1,(B:1,(E:1,D:1):0.5):0.5);" )